He just wanted to iron his pants

 Completely pantless.
 Ha.

-Most people would laugh and move on, but underneath the comedy and the gags I saw something else.
-Something more tragic and deeply human.
+Most people would laugh and move on, but I couldn’t.